Farming, fishing, boating, swimming – and, oh yeah – drinking water. Not a day goes by without needing water.

 We know how important clean water is to the entire state, but not enough is being done to protect and restore our waters.

 Should the State of Wisconsin establish a right to clean water to protect human health, the environment, and the diverse cultural and natural heritage of Wisconsin?

 You can help make change now.

 The Clean Water Now campaign empowers Wisconsinites to raise the volume on critical water issues.
-County by county – we will use referendum campaigns to show elected officials and stakeholders that clean water has overwhelming bipartisan support as a top issue among Wisconsin voters.
+County by county. voter-approved referendums and county board resolutions will show elected officials and stakeholders that clean water has overwhelming bipartisan support as a top issue among Wisconsin voters.

 Referendums in 2021 and 2022 showed a strong, bipartisan success.